 These remedies are only going to treat the symptom and not the cause.
 They are meant to get you through the pain until you can get the professional medical treatment that you need, not to replace it.

 As you’ve built your homestead, you’ve no doubt tried to think of everything you’ll possibly need for healthy, comfortable living.
 As a result, you no doubt have an herb garden where you grow delicious herbs that have numerous healing properties.
-Your garden could be the key to relief.
+Your garden could also be the key to relief.

 Ginger and Cayenne Paste

-Grab some ginger root and a cayenne pepper from your garden.
-Chop and mash up equal parts of each, and mix them with enough water that the mixture becomes a paste.
+Grab some ginger root and cayenne pepper from your garden.
+Chop and mash-up equal parts of each, and mix them with enough water that the mixture becomes a paste.
 Apply the paste to a piece of cotton and hold it against the tooth.
 Be sure to avoid touching your tongue or gums with the paste, as you’ll be crying for cold water if you do.
 Leave the paste-laden cotton in place until the pain starts to fade away.